krupalithakur/krupalithakur/README.md

 <div style="flex: 1;">

 Ever since I can remember, I have been fascinated by how artificial intelligence can be created, understood, and shared.
-I loveee Computer Vision!
-Whether it's a neural network making decisions or a dataset revealing hidden patterns, I've always believed **technology is a language of empowerment**.
+Whether it's a neural network making decisions or a dataset revealing hidden patterns, I've always believed **technology is a language of empowerment** I loveee Computer Vision! .

 🎓 During my time at **Queen’s University Belfast**, I immersed myself in Artificial Intelligence, blending **deep learning, data engineering, and real-world innovation**.